wodby/docs/1.0/docs/stacks/drupal/local.md

 4. [Configure domains](#domains)
 3. From project root directory run `docker-compose up -d` or `make up` to start containers.
 Give it 10-20 seconds to initialize after the start
 5. That's it!
 Proceed with Drupal installation at http://drupal.docker.localhost:8000.
 Default database user, password and database name are all `drupal`, database host is `mariadb`
-6. You can see status of your containers and their logs via portainer: http://portainer.drupal.docker.localhost:8000

 ### Mount my codebase